mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/6_Basic_Token_Attacks.md

 ## 🧪 Exercise Steps

 ### Token Validation

+**In some instance's issue with cookie's have been identified in this exercise, so please clear browser history prior to this exercise**

 1. **Create or reuse** a Juice Shop user account.
 2. **Authenticate** with that user and **capture** a GET request to `/rest/user/whoami` (with a 200 OK response, and at JWT token).